 Phi Delta Kappa is an international organization for graduate students in education who exhibit leadership characteristics and show high promise for and commitment to improving educational institutions in society.
-An initiation ceremony and reception are held annually in May.
 For more information, contact Kathleen Norris at knorris@plymouth.edu.

 Phi Kappa Phi is the nation's oldest, largest, and most selective collegiate honor society for all academic disciplines.
 Its chapters are on more than 300 campuses in the United States, Puerto Rico, and the Philippines.